prvtllc/cyberinternetlawyerbare/site/content/post/california-computer-crimes.md

 (b) For the purposes of this section, the following terms have the following meanings:

-(1) &#8220;Access&#8221; means to gain entry to, instruct, or communicate with the logical, arithmetical, or memory function resources of a computer, computer system, or computer network.
+(1) Access means to gain entry to, instruct, or communicate with the logical, arithmetical, or memory function resources of a computer, computer system, or computer network.

-(2) &#8220;Computer network&#8221; means any system which provides communications between one or more computer systems and input/output devices including, but not limited to, display terminals and printers connected by telecommunication facilities.
+(2) Computer network means any system which provides communications between one or more computer systems and input/output devices including, but not limited to, display terminals and printers connected by telecommunication facilities.

-(3) &#8220;Computer program or software&#8221; means a set of instructions or statements, and related data, that when executed in actual or modified form, cause a computer, computer system, or computer network to perform specified functions.
+(3) Computer program or software means a set of instructions or statements, and related data, that when executed in actual or modified form, cause a computer, computer system, or computer network to perform specified functions.

-(4) &#8220;Computer services&#8221; includes, but is not limited to, computer time, data processing, or storage functions, or other uses of a computer, computer system, or computer network.
+(4) Computer services includes, but is not limited to, computer time, data processing, or storage functions, or other uses of a computer, computer system, or computer network.

-(5) &#8220;Computer system&#8221; means a device or collection of devices, including support devices and excluding calculators which are not programmable and capable of being used in conjunction with external files, one or more of which contain computer programs, electronic instructions, input data, and output data, that performs functions including, but not limited to, logic, arithmetic, data storage and retrieval, communication, and control.
+(5) Computer system means a device or collection of devices, including support devices and excluding calculators which are not programmable and capable of being used in conjunction with external files, one or more of which contain computer programs, electronic instructions, input data, and output data, that performs functions including, but not limited to, logic, arithmetic, data storage and retrieval, communication, and control.

-(6) &#8220;Data&#8221; means a representation of information, knowledge, facts, concepts, computer software, computer programs or instructions.
+(6) Data means a representation of information, knowledge, facts, concepts, computer software, computer programs or instructions.
 Data may be in any form, in storage media, or as stored in the memory of the computer or in transit or presented on a display device.

-(7) &#8220;Supporting documentation&#8221; includes, but is not limited to, all information, in any form, pertaining to the design, construction, classification, implementation, use, or modification of a computer, computer system, computer network, computer program, or computer software, which information is not generally available to the public and is necessary for the operation of a computer, computer system, computer network, computer program, or computer software.
+(7) Supporting documentation includes, but is not limited to, all information, in any form, pertaining to the design, construction, classification, implementation, use, or modification of a computer, computer system, computer network, computer program, or computer software, which information is not generally available to the public and is necessary for the operation of a computer, computer system, computer network, computer program, or computer software.

-(8) &#8220;Injury&#8221; means any alteration, deletion, damage, or destruction of a computer system, computer network, computer program, or data caused by the access.
+(8) Injury means any alteration, deletion, damage, or destruction of a computer system, computer network, computer program, or data caused by the access.

-(9) &#8220;Victim expenditure&#8221; means any expenditure reasonably and necessarily incurred by the owner or lessee to verify that a computer system, computer network, computer program, or data was or was not altered, deleted, damaged, or destroyed by the access.
+(9) Victim expenditure means any expenditure reasonably and necessarily incurred by the owner or lessee to verify that a computer system, computer network, computer program, or data was or was not altered, deleted, damaged, or destroyed by the access.

-(10) &#8220;Computer contaminant&#8221; means any set of computer instructions that are designed to modify, damage, destroy, record, or transmit information within a computer, computer system, or computer network without the intent or permission of the owner of the information.
+(10) Computer contaminant means any set of computer instructions that are designed to modify, damage, destroy, record, or transmit information within a computer, computer system, or computer network without the intent or permission of the owner of the information.
 They include, but are not limited to, a group of computer instructions commonly called viruses or worms, which are self-replicating or self-propagating and are designed to contaminate other computer programs or computer data, consume computer resources, modify, destroy, record, or transmit data, or in some other fashion usurp the normal operation of the computer, computer system, or computer network.

 (c) Except as provided in subdivision (h), any person who commits any of the following acts is guilty of a public offense: